mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 * **Redirect URL** – the callback URL to the Developer Portal that your IdP needs to send the authenticated user to.
 * **OpenID Connect well-known endpoint URL** – the endpoint at your IdP from which the Mendix Platform can retrieve the configuration metadata, including all necessary endpoints and public key location information.
     If your IdP supports multiple protocols, make sure you enter the OpenID Connect endpoint.
-* **Client ID** – the ID of the Developer Portal registration in your IDP.
+* **Client ID** – the ID of the Developer Portal registration in your IdP.
-* **Client secret** – the password or secret of the Developer Portal registration in your IDP.
+* **Client secret** – the password or secret of the Developer Portal registration in your IdP.
 Enter this once.
 After saving your configuration it will no longer be shown to you.
 See [Changing the Client Secret](#client-secret), below, for information about changing this value once your configuration is active.
-* **Scopes** – selecting a scope to configure the data Mendix is allowed to read from your IDP.
-Mendix uses this data to map the user’s identity in your IdP environment with a corresponding identity in the Developer Portal.
+* **Scopes** – selecting a scope to configure the data Mendix is allowed to read from your IdP.
+Mendix uses this data to map the user's identity in your IdP environment with a corresponding identity in the Developer Portal.
 The scope `OpenID` is required.
-In some cases, depending on your IDP, other scopes are necessary to fully map the user’s identity.
+In some cases, depending on your IdP, other scopes are necessary to fully map the user's identity.

     {{< figure src="/attachments/developerportal/control-center/set-up-sso-byoidp/customer-idp-wizard-page-2.png" alt="Customer IdP setup - step 2" >}}